robmasocco/AOS-TAG/ideas.md

 TODO return what?

 - TODO Instance access operations.
 ATOMIC FLAGS SET IN INTERRUPT-SAFE PLACES
+- Atomically read current condition value.
-- Wait on the queue (with wait_event_interruptible(...) on condition byte).
+- Wait on the queue (with *wait_event_interruptible(...)*) with condition according to current condition value (*if 0 wait on 1 else wait on 0*, an *if-else* should suffice).
 - Acquire level rwlock as reader (saving IRQ state).
-- Do a memcpy of the new message from the level buffer into an on-the-go-set array in the stack.
+- *Memcpy* the new message from the level buffer into an on-the-go-set array in the stack.
-- Acquire wait queue spinlock (without touching IRQ state).
-- If the wait queue is empty set the condition to zero.
-- Release wait queue spinlock (as above).
 - Release level rwlock as reader (restoring IRQ state).
-- Do a copy_to_user of the new message.
+- *Copy_to_user* the new message.

 TSO bypasses are avoided by executing memory barriers embedded in spinlocks and wait queue APIs.

+Even if new readers register themselves on the queue, those just awoken should prevent writers from running until they get the newest message.

 Ensure proper locks are released in each *if-else* to avoid deadlocks.